cmmckeon/fishies/README.md

 Code is adapted from work by Meadhbh Moriarty in 2016 and built on by Ruth Kelly 2021.

-# In general the goals of the scripts in series are outline below:
+In general the goals of the scripts in series are outline below:

-# Goal 1.
-Check survey data for outliers and query with data providers
-#             This code has been re-run to insure all errors that have been
+Goal 1.
+Check survey data for outliers and query with data providers.
+This code has been re-run to insure all errors that have been
-#             reported have been removed from DATRAS, otherwise a "fix" is used
+            reported have been removed from DATRAS, otherwise a "fix" is used

-# Goal 2.
+Goal 2.
 Derive Surveys and fix errors not updated in DATRAS

-# Goal 3.
+Goal 3.
 Estimate missing/incorrect gear parameters

-# Goal 4.
+Goal 4.
 Calculate Swept Area and Swepth Volume

-# Goal 5.
+Goal 5.
 Estimate missing/incorrect biological parameters

-# Goal 6.
+Goal 6.
 Calculate Swept Area densities

 ## DATA NEEDED: